Mental Health related deaths

 Department of Health and Social Care

-Concerns summary A severe and persistent shortage of mental health inpatient beds, combined with a crisis team overriding the experienced mental health professional, family, and patient's wishes for admission, led to a denied hospitalisation.
+Concerns summary (AI summary) A severe and persistent shortage of mental health inpatient beds, combined with a crisis team overriding the experienced mental health professional, family, and patient's wishes for admission, led to a denied hospitalisation.

 David Stables